 Research Scientist II

-- Bachelor's Degree in biology, microbiology, immunology, molecular biology or biochemistry.
-May require a Master's or PhD degree for certain lab specialties
+- Bachelor’s Degree in an engineering or scientific discipline; may require a Master’s Degree for certain lab specialties

-- Dependent upon position a minimum of two (2) years experience in a related area/laboratory setting
+- Minimum to two (2) year’s experience in a related area/laboratory setting.

-- Master's or PhD degree in applicable field/research specialty highly preferred
+- Master’s Degree in applicable field/research specialty highly preferred